Farahat612/UpskillingEG-Pr03-HMS-CrystalCove/README.md

-# UpskillingEG-Pr03-HMS-CrystalCove
-UpSkillingEG Front-end Job Simulation Bootcamp Project 03: Hotel Management System
+# CrystalCove Hotel Management System HMS

+## Introduction

+This Hotel Management System (HMS) is a web-based application developed as part of the UpSkillingEG Front-end Job Simulation Bootcamp.
+It aims to provide a comprehensive solution for managing hotels, reservations, and Rooms.